binipringle/contracts/_texts/0-outline.md

 ASSIGNMENT	SKILLS FOCUS AND THOUGHT QUESTIONS

-# 7. DEFENSES - EXPLICIT POLITICAL, ECONOMIC, AND MORAL CONTROLS ON CONTRACTING
+# SEVEN - DEFENSES - EXPLICIT POLITICAL, ECONOMIC, AND MORAL CONTROLS ON CONTRACTING

-# 7.1.
-Public Policy
+## VIIa Public Policy

 **In the Matter of Baby “M"**  (Superior court and supreme court opinions)